-While "conventional" quantum scars were studied in rather low-dimensional systems, recently, there have been a series of discoveries of scarred eigenstates in quantum many-body systems.
-A notion of quantum many-body scars has been introduced in [48].
-It refers to atypical non-ergodic many-body eigenstates [49] that violate the strong eigenstate thermalization hypothesis (ETH) [31, 32].
-It has been demonstrated in [48] that a natural initial state of the PXP spin model has large overlaps with quantum scars, which results in long-living oscillations observed experimentally in [8].
+While billiards in which quantum scars were historically discovered possess only two degrees of freedom.
+There have been a series of recent discoveries of scarred eigenstates in quantum many-body systems.
+A notion of quantum many-body scars has been introduced in [51].
+It refers to atypical non-ergodic many-body eigenstates [52] that violate the strong eigenstate thermalization hypothesis (ETH) [34, 35].
+It has been demonstrated in [51] that a natural initial state of the PXP spin model has large overlaps with quantum scars, which results in long-living oscillations observed experimentally in [8].

-An explosive interest in quantum many-body scars initiated in 2017 by the publication [48] has led to recent discoveries of quantum many-body scars in a number of models, including kinematically constrained models [50], special configurations of spin-chains [51-53] or optical lattices [54].
+An explosive interest in quantum many-body scars initiated in 2018 by the publication [51] has led to recent discoveries of quantum many-body scars in a number of models, including kinematically constrained models [53], special configurations of spin-chains [54-56] or optical lattices [57].